About the Association for the Study of Esotericism

 Keynote speakers include:

-Our deadline for panel or paper proposal submission is now past [the final date was March 1, 2016].
+Our extended deadline for panel or paper proposal submission is now past [the final date was March 1, 2016].

-For more information on the conference arrangements, see our website at www.aseweb.org
+For more information on the ASE 2016 conference, see our website at www.aseweb.org